awsdocs/amazon-ec2-user-guide-windows/doc_source/ResettingAdminPassword_EC2Config.md

 1. Locate the EC2 Agent entry, for example, **EC2 Agent: Ec2Config service v3\.18\.1118**\.
 If you see this entry, the EC2Config service is running\.

    If the system log output is empty, or if the EC2Config service is not running, troubleshoot the instance using the Instance Console Screenshot service\.
-For more information, see [Troubleshoot an Unreachable Instance](screenshot-service.md)\.
+For more information, see [Troubleshoot an unreachable instance](screenshot-service.md)\.

 ## Step 2: Detach the Root Volume from the Instance<a name="resetting-password-ec2config-step2"></a>